rmc-cf/rnr-demo/README.md

-# Starter base @UI LibraryReact Native Reusables[https://rnr-docs.vercel.app/getting-started/introduction/]
+# Starter base @UI Library [React Native Reusables](https://rnr-docs.vercel.app/getting-started/introduction/)

 A starting point to help you set up your project quickly and use the common components provided by `react-native-reusables`.
 The idea is to make it easier for you to get started.